By Steve Hodges, M.D.

 Still, many families would prefer to partner with their physician rather than do treatments by behind the doctor's back.
 Also, on a more practical note, you do need a doctor to order an X-ray, get a prescription for lactulose, or take other steps that may be helpful when your child is on M.O.P.

-(As I explain in “When to X-ray a Child for Constipation,” X-rays are not necessary but, when read properly, can be helpful in many ways.
+(As I explain in detail in the Anthology, X-rays are not necessary but, when read properly, can be helpful in many ways.
 Lactulose, a sweet liquid, is an effective alternative to Miralax but is only available by prescription.)

 Lately I’ve been fielding more questions from physicians about M.O.P. — a sign that word is getting out.
 These folks almost always hear about the protocol directly from parents, so I urge you to print out our packet it and hand it to your physician!